zthun/janitor/packages/eslint-config/README.md

-# Description
+# ESLint Config

-This is the shared eslint configuration for @zthun scoped projects.
-Note that @zthun scoped projects, by default, use TypeScript so @typescript-eslint/eslint-plugin is required for this configuration.
+This is the shared eslint configuration for zthun scoped projects.

 ## Getting Started